Umm Ghuwailina: Qatar National Master Plan

 The Qatar National Master Plan (QNMP) is described as a "spatial representation of the Qatar National Vision 2030".
 As part of the QNMP's Urban Centre plan, which aims to implement development strategies in 28 central hubs that will serve their surrounding communities, Umm Ghuwailina has been designated a District Centre, which is the lowest designation.

 Umm Ghuwailina District Centre plan focuses on developing the intersection of C Ring Road and Al Matar as a large mixed-use hub.
 As this is where the Umm Ghuwailina Metro Station is located, pedestrian crossings will also be built along both roads.
 High-density highrises are also planned for both roads.

 Transport

-Major roads that run through the district are Airport Street, Ras Abu Aboud Street, B Ring Road and C Ring Road.
+Major roads that run through the district include Airport Street, Ras Abu Aboud Street, B Ring Road and C Ring Road.

 Doha Metro

 The underground Umm Ghuwailina station currently serves the Red Line of the Doha Metro.
 As part of the metro's Phase 1, the station was inaugurated on 8 May 2019, along with all other Red Line stations.
 It is located at the intersection of C Ring Road and Airport Street.

 Among the station's facilities are a Commercial Bank ATM, a prayer room and restrooms.
 There are a total of four metrolinks, which is the Doha Metro's feeder bus network, servicing the station: